 Kaiser Permanente ModestoNew Hospital Boiler Room

-Kaiser Permanente is recognized as one of America’s leading health care providers and not-for-profit health plans, currently serving over 8.6 million members in almost a dozen states.
-Modesto Medical Center is one of several new hospitals for Kaiser Permanente providing care to the San Joaquin Valley.
-The 670,000-square-foot hospital features energy-reducing materials and advanced green hospital furnishings and fixtures that use fewer toxic chemicals and earning national recognition as one of the “greenest” health care facilities in North America.
+Modesto Medical Center is one of several new hospitals providing care to the San Joaquin Valley.
+The 670,000-square-foot hospital has been nationally recognized as one of the “greenest” health care facilities in North America.

 Once the initial project was developed, R.F.
 MacDonald Co. worked in conjunction with the specifying engineer to deliver boiler equipment that would meet the specifications and needs of the new facility, including both low NOx requirements and seismic requirements.
 Read more